-- Imbalance in the levels of expertise, investment, or assets brought into the venture by the different parties may bring in differences regarding the priorities of each business.
-One party or the other may begin to feel that it is contributing the lion’s share of resources to the project and therefore resent the distribution of profits.
-This can be avoided by frank discussions and clear communication during the formation of the joint venture, so that each party clearly understands – and readily accepts – its role in the JV.
+Imbalance in the levels of expertise, investment, or assets brought into the venture by the different parties may lead to problems between the two parties.
+One party or the other may begin to feel that it is contributing the lion’s share of resources to the project and resent a 50/50 distribution of profits.
+It can be avoided by frank discussions and clear communication during the formation of the joint venture so that each party clearly understands – and readily accepts – its role in the JV.

 When Should a Joint Venture Dissolve

-As discussed earlier, joint ventures are usually formed with certain defined objectives and not necessarily intended to function as a long-term partnership.
+Joint ventures are usually formed with certain defined objectives and are not necessarily intended to function as a long-term partnership.
 Below are some of the common reasons for dissolving a JV:

-We hope you’ve enjoyed reading the CFI guide to joint ventures.
-CFI is a global provider of financial modeling courses and financial analyst certification programs.
-To continue learning and advancing your career, these additional resources will be helpful:
+We hope you’ve enjoyed reading the CFI guide to Joint Ventures.
+To continue learning and advancing your career, these additional CFI resources will be helpful: